 Fill out the display with spray-painted gourds and shiny, shatterproof Christmas ornaments.
 You can paint live and fake gourds, just be sure the live ones are completely dry.
 Chalky paint and metallics are good choices for holiday decor.

 Whimsical pillows punch up your display with bold color and graphics.
 Get more mileage out of the pillows when you wrap them in Christmas colors.

 Can you guess what’s wrapped around the pillow above?
 It’s a repurposed Christmas sweater, buttoned in the back, with sleeves and ends tucked in.
 An elegant bow of green satin wired ribbon holds it together.
 (Advisory: no Ugly Christmas Sweaters were harmed in the making of this project.)

 In addition to sweaters, dig into your closets for plaid flannel shirts.
-Festive fabric like small tablecloths and blankets can be tied around pillows as well.
+Tie festive fabric like small tablecloths and blankets around pillows.

 When autumn ends, give your harvest wreath a wintery new life when you touch up the leaves and gourds with metallic paint.
 To make this a true repurposed project, dig into your stash of half-used spray paint cans and craft paints for colors that will work together.

 We painted the leaves with metallic craft paint and spray painted the pumpkins.
 Protect the leaves with kraft paper while you paint.